Gretna Green railway station: Services

 Following the May 2021 timetable change, there is a mostly an uneven hourly to 2 hourly service (Monday to Saturday) heading north-west towards Dumfries, with seven trains of these to Glasgow Central via Kilmarnock.
 On Sunday, there are five trains per day to Dumfries, two of which extend to Glasgow Central.
-Heading south-east towards Carlisle, there is an mostly hourly service.
+Heading south-east towards Carlisle, there is a mostly hourly service.
 All services are operated by ScotRail.

 Services running through Carlisle to Newcastle were stopped at the May 2022 timetable change.